GenoFB/react-beginner-projects/README.md

 # My React Mini-Apps Collection

 Welcome to my GitHub repository, a growing collection of small React projects designed to practice key concepts and patterns.
-Each folder contains an independent app with its own README detailing setup, usage, and insights.
+Each folder contains an independent app.

 ---